This is a named option within the Business: Accounting, MAcc.

 Prior Coursework

-Up to 6 credits from courses numbered 300 or above will be allowed to apply toward the minimum graduate degree credit requirement.
-Coursework earned five or more years prior to admission to a master’s degree is not allowed to satisfy requirements.
+Up to 6 credits from courses numbered 300 or above from UW-Madison will be allowed to transfer toward the minimum graduate degree credit requirement.
+Coursework earned seven or more years prior to admission to a master’s degree is not allowed to satisfy requirements.

-With program and department approval and payment of the difference in tuition (between special and graduate tuition), students are allowed to count no more than 15 credits of coursework numbered 600 or above taken as a UW–Madison University Special student.
-Coursework earned five or more years prior to admission to a master’s degree is not allowed to satisfy requirements.
+With program and department approval, students are allowed to transfer no more than 15 credits of coursework numbered 600 or above taken as a UW–Madison University Special student.
+Coursework earned seven or more years prior to admission to a master’s degree is not allowed to satisfy requirements.

 Probation